Dark Mode

 Theme flash on hard reload

-Since the theme is initialised in a React useEffect, there may be a brief flash on first paint if the stored preference is dark but the initial HTML renders with light styles.
-A common fix is to inline a small script in <head> that reads localStorage before React hydrates.
+Since the theme is initialised in a React useEffect, there may be a brief flash on first paint if the stored preference is dark.
+Fix it by inlining a blocking script in <head> that reads localStorage before React hydrates.